 ITINERARY

-Flight from Montréal to Kuujjuaq (2 hours).
-Then transfer from Kuujjuaq to Kangiqsualujjuaq (45–50 minute flight), where parc national Kuururjuaq staff will be waiting for you.
-A guide will escort you to your hotel for check-in before taking you on a tour of the village.
-You’ll have the chance to meet elders and get acquainted with Inuit culture, stories, and legends.
-The evening will be all yours.
+Departure from Montreal to Kuujjuaq (2 hours).
+Upon arrival, a representative from Nunavik Parks will assist you with checking your luggage for your connecting flight to Kangiqsualujjuaq (40-minute flight), where a park staff will be waiting for you.
+The employee will take you to the hotel for check-in before taking you on a tour of the village.
+You will have the chance to meet with elders and get acquainted with Inuit culture, stories, and legends.

 Day 3: Scenic flight to the Koroc River head

-You’ll fly to the Koroc River head, in the middle of the Torngats, on a 40-minute scenic flight to reach the starting point of your expedition.
+You will take off on a 30-minute scenic flight to reach the camp at the head of the Koroc River.
 You’ll follow the valley of this thousand-year-old river, traditionally used as a passageway between Labrador and Nunavik.
 The landscape will gradually change, and the mountains will become more and more imposing until you reach your drop-off point.
 You can then set off for a hike in the surrounding area and enjoy the view over the valley.

 Day 4: Hike along the valley to base camp